asadhanif3188/NFS-Persistence-for-Odoo-App/README.md

   database_password: LW4gInJvb3QiIA0K
 ```

+Apply the ConfigMap and Secret using following commands.

+`kubectl apply -f app-configmap.yaml`

+`kubectl apply -f app-secret.yaml`

 ### Step 5 (B): Postgres Deployment and Service
-In this section we are going to define deployment and service for Postgre database.
+In this section we are going to define **deployment** and **service** for Postgre database.

 Create a file **postgress.yaml**.
 ```